This Land Is My Land

-This Land is My Land is a stealth action video game developed and published by Game Labs.
+This Land is My Land is a stealth action video game developed and published by Game-Labs.
 It was released in early access for Windows in 2019, prior to its full release in October 2021.
-The game is set in the 19th-century American frontier and features a Native American protagonist resisting the white settlers.
-It has been criticised for perpetuating stereotypes and for having no indigenous people involved in its development.
+The game is set in the 19th-century American frontier and features a Native American protagonist resisting white settlers from the United States.
+It has been criticised for perpetuating stereotypes and for having no Native Americans involved with development.

 Gameplay

 This Land Is My Land is a stealth action game set in an open world resembling the 19th-century American frontier.
 Players control a male indigenous protagonist, with no reference to any specific tribe or time period, as well as NPC allies to assist in scouting and other duties.
 The gameplay revolves around stemming the invasion of non-indigenous settlers into indigenous territory.
 The player can use weapons, set traps and baits, and mount a horse to hasten their travels.

 Every playthrough is different because the world changes every time a player restarts the game.
 Cities grow differently, camps develop in altered places, and patrols take new routes, so that the player does not have any reference points from the last playthrough.

 The game also features a "karma" system that penalizes the player for taking violent revenge on invading colonizers.